arizvisa/ida-minsc/docs/static/matching.rst

    When a user wishes to enumerate all of the matches of a particular type, they will need to use this function.
 Once given a keyword and value to match with, this function will iterate through all of the results that are available.
-These results will be the core type that the :ref:`matcher` is filtering.
+These results will be the core type that the matcher is filtering.

    :param type: a keyword argument representing the type of match to perform and
                 what value to match it against